README.1ST

 • 1

-The text (either a word or phrase) that is submitted from a form on the web page through to the Panl server, then to the Solr search server to query against the collections' indices. (also known as 'search query', 'keyword search', 'search phrase', or some other combination or words).
+The text (either a word or phrase) that is submitted from a form on the web page through to the Panl server, which is passed to the Solr search server to query against the collections' indices. (also known as 'search query', 'search term', 'search phrase', or some other combination or words).

 CaFUPs

-An acronym for Collection and FieldSets URL Paths - Panl allows many different groups of fields to be bound to a specific Collection URL.
+An acronym for Collection and FieldSets URL Paths - Panl allows many different groups of fields (the FieldSet) to be bound to a specific Solr Collection.
+Each CaFUP has a unique URL that is served by Panl.

 CaFUPs allow you to configure multiple ways in which the search results and fields are returned for any specific Solr Collection.